async-profiler/async-profiler/docs/OtherUseCases.md

 The format of the arguments string is described
 [in the source code](https://github.com/async-profiler/async-profiler/blob/v3.0/src/arguments.cpp#L44).
 `asprof` actually converts command line arguments to that format.

+Another important use of attaching async-profiler as an agent is for continuous profiling.

 ## Using Java API
 async-profiler Java API is published to maven central.
 Like any other dependency, we have to